jianzhaojohn/Habit-Rabbit/README.md

 * create/login
 * input, remove and edit habits
 * view habits in an agenda layout
-* view Rabbit Hutch, which is filled with rabbits as you complete a habit, but kills the rabbits when you don’t (and notifies the user that they murdered their rabbits)
+* view Rabbit Hutch, which is contain a cute rabit as you complete the habit, but kills the rabbit when you don’t (and notifies the user that they murdered their rabbit)

 ### Add-on features
 * sync with other apps to be kept accountable (such as Fitbit, MyFitnessPal, etc)